IgnacioHR/hacs-timer-programmer/README.md

 ## Remarks

 The idea of this control comes from my Boiler, DeDietrich C-230-ECO, I want to develop a UI to be able to use it in Home Assistant.

+## Credits

+- This card project configuration was inspired on work from [pmongloid/flipdown-timer-card](https://github.com/pmongloid/flipdown-timer-card) and [@iantrich](https://github.com/iantrich)